This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Do red birds migrate annually?

-Some, like the Northern Cardinal, stay year-round, while others, such as the Scarlet Tanager, make seasonal migrations.
+Some red birds, like the Northern Cardinal, stay year-round, while others, such as the Scarlet Tanager, migrate annually.

 Conclusion